 Do you have a will?
-If not, why haven’t you done it yet?
+If not, why the hell not?

 I know what you are thinking: “A blog about estate planning?
 Seriously?
 How dull!”

 But stick with me here: this post can save you hundreds of pounds.